 - This copy is for ITIN applications only.
 We cannot provide guidance on other uses of the form, such as claiming tax treaty benefits.

 If you are receiving a taxable scholarship or stipend, you will require your actual ITIN number to file your tax return.
 The IRS takes about 6-8 weeks to process ITIN applications.
-If you need your ITIN to file taxes, you will need to plan ahead and apply early or apply for a tax filing extension with the IRS.
+If you need your ITIN to file taxes, you will be able to do so utilizing tax assistance software sent to international students in late-February/early March each calendar year.

 If you are from a tax treaty country and you have your actual ITIN number, you may be able to reclaim some or all of the withheld tax from your University award or stipend.
 Contact your departmental HR or financial office for more information.
 Because advisers in our office are not tax experts, OIA will not be able to advise you on if or how you can get a tax refund or other individual tax matters.